 # [entrypoint] First start: initialising CA...

-# [entrypoint] CA and ctrl-exec cert created.
+# [entrypoint] CA and dispatcher cert created.

 # [entrypoint] Starting ctrl-exec-api...